-This alternative would therefore be expected to have intersection, neighborhood street, and freeway facility impacts for major events at a similar level as the Proposed Project (Impacts 3.14-1 through 3.14-9, Impacts 3.14-16 through 3.14-24, Impacts 3.14-29 and 3.14-29, and Impacts 3.14-33 and 3.14-34), although distributed across the transportation system differently.
+This alternative would therefore be expected to have intersection, neighborhood street, and freeway facility impacts for major events at a similar level as the Proposed Project (Impacts 3.14-1 through 3.14-9, Impacts 3.14-17 through 3.14-25, Impacts 3.14-33 through 3.14-35, and Impacts 3.14-42 through 3.14-44), although distributed across the transportation system differently.
 Although the City Services Center Alternative site is closer to the I-405 freeway (0.6 miles) than is the Proposed Project (1.3 miles), it is farther from the I-110 and I-105 freeways; thus, regional trips would not be distributed as evenly and freeway impacts would be concentrated on the I-405.
 Furthermore, although Florence Avenue and La Brea Avenue (designated as major arterials in the City of Inglewood General Plan) serve the area near the site, the street grid system breaks down in the north part of Inglewood surrounding the City Services Center Alternative site, with curvier streets, less arterial capacity, and discontinuous streets in the vicinity.

 Eucalyptus Avenue and Beach Avenue both travel through residential neighborhoods to the north of the City Services Center Alternative site.
-Since both of these streets would provide direct access to parking garages for the arena, neighborhood street impacts would be expected on these streets (Impacts 3.14-4 through 3.14-6, and Impacts 3.14-19 thorough 3.14-21.
+Since both of these streets would provide direct access to parking garages for the arena, neighborhood street impacts would be expected on these streets (Impacts 3.14-4 through 3.14-6, Impacts 3.14-20 thorough 3.14-22, Impacts 3.14-34 and 3.14-43).

 The amount of on-site parking under this alternative would be similar to that for the Proposed Project, meaning that a substantial amount of parking (roughly 3,700 to 4,100 spaces for a major event) would still need to be provided off site.
-Some could be accommodated in parking garages in the downtown Inglewood area and in the nearby Faithful Central Bible Church parking structure, but shuttling would be required to off-site parking, presumably at Hollywood Park, to avoid spillover parking into residential neighborhoods.
+Some could be accommodated in parking garages in the downtown Inglewood area and in the nearby Faith Central Bible Church parking structure, but shuttling would be required to off-site parking, presumably at Hollywood Park, to avoid spillover parking into residential neighborhoods.

-Similar to the Proposed Project, Alternative 3 has the potential to impact on-time performance for buses operating in the vicinity because of congestion associated with event arrival and departure traffic (Impacts 3.14-11, 3.14-25, 3.14-30, and 3.14-35).
+Similar to the Proposed Project, Alternative 3 has the potential to impact on-time performance for buses operating in the vicinity because of congestion associated with event arrival and departure traffic (Impacts 3.14-11, 3.14-27, 3.14-37, and 3.14-46).